Skip to Content

 How to Clean Poison Ivy Off of Tools

-Boots and a Garden Shovel
+Boots And A Garden Shovel

-1. Warm Water and Detergents
+1. Warm Water and Detergent

 2. Use Isopropyl Alcohol

-What to Do If it’s on Your Skin?
+What to Do After Washing Your Tools?

-Washing Hands with Soap and Water
+Washing Hands With Soap And Water

 Final Thoughts